kostyaVyrodov/education/aws/services/7_1_LOAD_BALANCING.md

 - best load balancing performance within AWS
 - source IP address preservation - packets unchanged
 - targets can be addressed via IP addresses
+- packets are not modified on the route to its destination
+- supports routing to multiple applications within an EC2 instance
+- can handle volatile workloads
+- supports targets outside a VPC
+- faster performance than ALB and CLB
+- can be allocated a static IP address

 ## Launch templates and configurations